Cbl & Assoc Prop has the Highest Debt to Equity Ratio in the Retail REITs Industry (CBL, PEI, SPG, ALX, WPG) | Comtex SmarTrend

 Below are the three companies in the Retail REITs industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Cbl & Assoc Prop ranks highest with a a debt to equity ratio of 823.5.
-Following is Penn Reit with a a debt to equity ratio of 689.5.
+Penn Reit is next with a a debt to equity ratio of 689.5.
 Simon Property ranks third highest with a a debt to equity ratio of 675.5.

 Alexander'S Inc follows with a a debt to equity ratio of 360.6, and Washington Prime rounds out the top five with a a debt to equity ratio of 323.1.